alexsabr/AS_Booksynthetized/networking.md

 in packets to be conveyed through B. Routers on B will see those packets as normal packets carrying some data.
 The boundary router on C will then take the "data" and  translate it  back into  packets with the correct L3 Network protocol to navigate in C.

 Virtual Private Networks (VPN) are a form of tunneling.
-An Other one is IP to IP (for example IPv4 to IPv6).
+An other one is IP to IP (for example IPv4 to IPv6).

+#### Packet fragmentation
+When a packet crosses multiple networks, there is no guarantee as it is not too large for some networks and needs to be cut in smaller packets or straight out dropped.
+In IP this  "size of packet" is called the **Maximum Transfer Unit** or **MTU**.
+Multiple solutions exist :
+- cut the packet into smaller ones when needed, and reassemble immediately when possible along the way,
+- cut the packet and then route it as smaller packets, let the recipient reassemble them,
+- Design a packet which isn't too big for any network used during routin (i.e if the packet is too big, it is dropped and the emitter is notified that the packet was too big)

+#### Inter Network Routing
+On the Internet, to route between Autonomous System (Internet providers network of customers) the Border GateWay Protocol is exploited.

+##### BGP

 ### MPLS , connection-full routing